Blooket-Ace/Blooket-utilities/README.md

-hope you injoy the utilities
+hope you enjoy the utilities